Akkudoktor-EOS/EOS/README.md

 - `Load`: Models the load requirements of a household or business, enabling the prediction of future energy demand.

-- `HeatPump`: Simulates a heat pump, including its energy consumption and efficiency under various operating conditions.
+- `Heatpump`: Simulates a heat pump, including its energy consumption and efficiency under various operating conditions.

 - `Strompreis`: Provides information on electricity prices, enabling optimization of energy consumption and generation based on tariff information.